antherkiv/gitflow-example-excersices-and-project-template/instructions/initialize-repo.md

 $ git status
 ~~~~

-The output must be something like follows:
+The output must be something like the following:

 ~~~~
 On branch master